pranav-kural/crown-clothing/README.md

-# Getting Started with Create React App
+# Crown Clothing E-Commerce Store

+An educational project being built as part of React course.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).